Selective Conformal Risk Control: Experiments

 \paragraph{Coverage and risk control.} Figures~\ref{fig:drd_coverage_control_for_different_xi} and \ref{fig:drd_risk_control_for_different_alpha} show the selective coverage and risk as functions of $\xi$ and $\alpha$.
 The overall behavior closely mirrors that of CIFAR-10: both SCRC-T and SCRC-I achieve the desired selective coverage and risk across all settings, with their selected samples exhibiting substantially smaller prediction sets than rejected samples.
 CRC\_ALL again maintains a fixed coverage of $1.0$, and RAND remains insensitive to $\xi$ due to its uninformed selection step.

 \paragraph{Comparison of methods.} As in the CIFAR-10 results, SCRC-T and SCRC-I perform almost identically, with SCRC-I being slightly more conservative due to its PAC-style correction.
 This conservativeness is more noticeable on smaller calibration sets, which are common in medical datasets, but the effect remains small in practice.
 Importantly, both methods maintain valid uncertainty control despite the ordinal structure of the labels.
+In this setting, abstention is especially useful because difficult cases can be deferred, while accepted cases still receive informative calibrated set-valued predictions.

 \paragraph{Effect of score functions and $\delta$.} Figure~\ref{fig:drd_score_functions} shows prediction set sizes for various score functions; the relative ranking is consistent with CIFAR-10: entropy and energy yield the smallest sets, and margin is more conservative.
 Table~\ref{tab:cifar10_delta} summarizes the effect of $\delta$ in SCRC-I. Smaller $\delta$ values (tighter confidence levels) lead to slightly larger prediction sets and marginal increases in conservativeness, as expected from the tighter DKW constraint.